austinlouden/talks/how-to-learn-foreign-language/slides.md

 ### Pitfall #1

-"I know a lot of vocab, but _native speakers speak too quickly for me to understand_"
+"I know a lot of vocab, but _native speakers speak too quickly_ for me to understand"

 Note: if you don't know a word by how it sounds, you will never be fast enough to take the words you're hearing, imagine them in text